-The Parisi Academy is a pre-high school enrichment year where we focus on developing the whole-student, from curriculum and distinctive educational experiences that help expand the mind, to customized, cutting-edge training to further develop the body, to programs and projects that help student-athletes identify how they fit in the world around them in order to grow as individuals and citizens of their community.
+The Parisi Academy is a pre-high school enhancement year where we focus on developing the whole-student, from curriculum and distinctive educational experiences that help expand the mind, to customized, cutting-edge training to further develop the body, to programs and projects that help student-athletes identify how they fit in the world around them in order to grow as individuals and citizens of their community.

-Since 2018, The Parisi Academy has been the premier private educational and training enrichment program in Bergen County.
+Since 2018, The Parisi Academy has been the premier private educational and training enhancement program in Bergen County.
 Our program provides student-athletes the opportunity for academic growth as well as personal and physical development and sport specific training in preparation for a successful high school career in the classroom and on the field of play.